Your Guide to Buying a Home in the Sunshine State of Florida

 • Earnest money deposit amount

-• Contingencies: Financing, home inspection, and appraisal
+• Contingencies, including financing, home inspection, and appraisal

 • Home warranty

-• Personal property: Such as appliances or furniture
+• Personal property, such as appliances or furniture

 8. Send your earnest money deposit